 Dear Prime Minister Trudeau,

-Beyond that, buying the pipeline is a bad economic choice and the benefits of the project have been grossly overstated.
-Far more jobs can be generated by investments in green jobs and climate solutions.
+A new report reveals the Trans Mountain pipeline is a bad economic choice and the benefits of the project have been grossly overstated.

 This is public money that would be far better spent to create green jobs and climate solutions, end the drinking water crisis in First Nations, implement a national pharmacare plan, provide affordable housing, cut tuition costs or expand public transit.

 The world’s leading scientists are warning that we have just 11 years to take bold action if humanity is to avoid a climate catastrophe and the Canadian government has passed a resolution declaring a climate emergency.
 Allowing the Trans Mountain pipeline expansion project is the wrong decision.